HazyResearch/fonduer/README.md

 pip install -r python-package-requirement.txt
 ```

-By default (e.g. in the tutorials, etc.) we also use [Stanford
+By default (e.g. in the tutorials, etc.) we also use use
-CoreNLP](http://stanfordnlp.github.io/CoreNLP/) for pre-processing text; you
-will be prompted to install this when you run `run.sh`.
-In addition, we also
-use [`poppler`](https://poppler.freedesktop.org/) utilities for working with
+[`poppler`](https://poppler.freedesktop.org/) utilities for working with PDFs
-PDFs along with [PhantomJS](http://phantomjs.org/).
-You will also be prompted
+along with [PhantomJS](http://phantomjs.org/).
+You will also be prompted to
-to install both of these when you run `run.sh`.
+install both of these when you run `run.sh`.

 ## Running